 Above all else, I attribute my professional success to the relationships I’ve built.

-In every role I took on, I worked hard not just on my day-to-day tasks, but on people—I made a concerted effort to build genuine connections with those around me.
-I was always striving to gain the trust and respect of everyone I worked with, from my peers to the senior executives who ended up changing my career trajectory.
+In every role I took on, I worked hard not just on my day-to-day tasks but on people—I made a concerted effort to build genuine connections with those around me.
+As a result, I was always striving to gain the trust and respect of everyone I worked with, from my peers to the senior executives who ended up changing my career trajectory.

-In the business world, relationships are everything.
-That’s why, even though I’ve moved around a lot during my career, I always stayed at each company for at least a couple of years—it takes at least that long to really connect with people.
+In the business world, relationships are everything and key to success.
+That’s why, even though I’ve moved around a lot during my career, I always stayed at each company for at least a couple of years—it takes at least that long to connect with people.

 There’s no way I would have become a bank branch manager at 21 without the help of my mentor, Gail, a senior executive at the bank.
 Fresh out of school, I was eager to learn and do more, and she was willing to take a chance and invest her time and knowledge in me.

-These are the types of relationships that will define your career.
+These are the types of relationships that will define your career and be the key to success.
 Here are eight ways to cultivate them:

 1. Remember that executives and leaders are people, too.